kubevirt/kubevirt.github.io/_posts/2020-02-01-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 title: NA KubeCon 2019 - KubeVirt introduction by Steve Gordon and Chandrakanth Jakkidi
 pub-date: February, 01
 pub-year: 2019
-tags: [video, virtual machine management, kubecon, numa, cpu pinning, qemu, kvm]
+tags: [video, virtual machine management, KubeCon, NUMA, CPU pinning, QEMU, KVM]
 ---

 In this session, Steve and Chandra provide an introduction to the KubeVirt project, which turns Kubernetes into an